jhicksdev/oecd_rankings/README.md

 - `data/`: Directory containing CSV files with international rankings data.
 - `data/uncoded/`: Directory containing uncoded CSV files with international rankings data.
 - `fetch_countries.py`: Fetches country data from an external API and merges it with existing data in `countries.json`.
 - `process_oecd_results.py`: Processes CSV files in the `data` directory, generates results for OECD member countries, and exports the results in JSON format.
-It also identifies missing OECD member countries.
+It also identifies excluded OECD member countries.
 - `oecd_analysis.json`: JSON file containing the processed results for OECD member countries.

 ## Data Sources